deeplearning4j/deeplearning4j/model-import-keras.md

 # Importing Models From Keras to Deeplearning4j

+* Please note that model import is a new feature, as of Feb 2017 we would advise users to use the latest version, or build locally from master before creating issues or reporting bugs.

 The `deeplearning4j-modelimport` module provides routines for importing neural network models originally configured and trained using [Keras](https://keras.io/), a popular Python deep learning library that provides abstraction layers on top of both [Theano](http://deeplearning.net/software/theano/) and [TensorFlow](https://www.tensorflow.org)